fprime-community/fprime-tutorial-math-component/docs/writing-unit-tests-2.md

 void testAddCommand();
 ```

-Write the corrosponding tester function using the helper funtion you just wrote:
+Write the corresponding tester function using the helper function you just wrote:

 ```cpp
 // In: MathSenderTester.cpp